 Factory Jobs: Is the End Near?

-There is a new trend in play, and American Manufacturing jobs might be lost forever as business embrace automation.
-Robots can work faster, longer and don’t complain, so it is a no-brainer for most business as they seek to improve efficiency and lower costs.
-Add in fact, that if anything goes wrong, you don’t have to worry about a multi-million dollar lawsuit and the draw becomes almost irresistible.
+There is a new trend in play, and American Manufacturing jobs might be lost forever as businesses embrace automation.
+Robots can work faster, longer, and don’t complain, so it is a no-brainer for most businesses as they seek to improve efficiency and lower costs.
+Add, in fact, that if anything goes wrong, you don’t have to worry about a multi-million dollar lawsuit, and the draw becomes almost irresistible.

 This is a new trend, and once a trend is in motion, nothing can stop it.
 Attempts will be made to slow it down, but they will all fail.
-A business that refuses to adapt will go under as their competition will be in a position to produce products at a faster and cheaper price.
-Our advice is that you start telling your kids to take up professions that can’t be easily automated.
-In that sense, the accountant, the bus driver, the janitor, the doorman, and a host of other jobs that can be easily replicated are all on the chopping block.
+A business that refuses to adapt will go under as its competition will be able to produce products at a faster and cheaper price.
+We advise you to start telling your kids to take up professions that can’t be easily automated.
+In that sense, the accountant, the bus driver, the janitor, the doorman, and many other jobs that can be easily replicated are all on the chopping block.

 “Smartphones and online-to-offline apps give unskilled workers options for making a living that do not involve setting foot in developing market factories.
 Automation is making manufacturing activity cheaper and less labor intensive.
 Income inequality in developing markets will rise when work means competing against other unionizing.”